 NB: There will be something extra sent with all direct orders.

-It is the first of two volumes, with the second planned for late 2019.
+It is the first of two volumes, with the second planned for sometime in 2020.

 As with all the releases on Fourth Dimension (and related), it will be distributed by Cargo.
 The RRP will be £25.00 but the book can be pre-ordered direct for £18.50 plus shipping.
-It will be published in early 2019 and represents the first such venture for the label.
+It will be published in summer 2019 and represents the first such venture for the label.